Get Your Home Value →

 I am licensed on both sides.
 I am the listing agent on the home you sell and the mortgage lender on the home you buy, so the equity number from a report and the financing on your next place are run by the same person, in the same conversation.
 No telephone game between an agent and a loan officer who have never spoken.
 One coordinator, both halves of the move, timed to line up.

 One honest note on the rules: I cannot act as your buyer's agent and your lender on the very same purchase at once.
 What I do is quarterback the whole move, the sale and the financing, and bring in the right specialist where the rules require it.
+You are always free to choose your own agent and your own lender; using mine is never required, and I am compensated for whichever role I hold.
 The coordination is the value, and it stays above board.

 Two licenses, one move